-Majors James Sizemore and Howard Andre were listed Killed in Action/Body not recovered.
-By war’s end, almost 600 American aviators and ground special forces personnel vanished in the countryside of Lan Xang Hom Khao (Kingdom of a Million Elephants with a White Parasol) — Laos.
+Majors James Sizemore and Howard Andre were listed as Killed in Action/Body not recovered.
+By the war’s end, almost 600 American aviators and ground special forces personnel vanished in the countryside of Lan Xang Hom Khao (Kingdom of a Million Elephants with a White Parasol) — Laos.

 On that same night back at NKP, a young airman had just finished his 12-hour shift in the Intelligence building, or more than likely, was already neck-deep in a poker game at the base club, unaware another Invader had gone down.
-He was in his 16th month at NKP with two more months to go before reporting to Saigon, Vietnam, for yet another year of war.
+He was in his 16th month at NKP with two more months to go before reporting to Saigon, Vietnam, for yet another year of the war.

 An aviation enthusiast and military historian, the young airman couldn’t believe his good luck when he first arrived at NKP.
-The relatively small airbase was a throwback to a WWII Pacific island landing field, dusty or muddy depending on the weather, cut from thick jungle, isolated, with a flight line clogged with aircraft from a bygone era: the 1950s era Prop-driven AlE Skyraider, the lovable C-47 Gooney Bird, and the celebrated A-26 Invader.
-For the next 18 months this young airman would plead, even lie, to catch a combat “hop” aboard an A-26.
+The relatively small airbase was a throwback to a WWII Pacific island landing field, dusty or muddy depending on the weather, cut from the thick jungle, isolated, with a flight line clogged with aircraft from a bygone era: the 1950s era Prop-driven AlE Skyraider, the lovable C-47 Gooney Bird, and the celebrated A-26 Invader.
+For the next 18 months, this young airman would plead, even lie, to catch a combat “hop” aboard an A-26.
 He never succeeded.
-The best he ever managed were totally unauthorized flights on Huey or Jolly Green Giant rescue helicopters, until his superiors found out and grounded him due to his Top Secret Crypto security clearance.
+The best he ever managed was totally unauthorized flights on Huey or Jolly Green Giant rescue helicopters until his superiors found out and grounded him due to his Top Secret Crypto security clearance.

-After 30 months in Southeast Asia the airman returned home.
+After 30 months in Southeast Asia, the airman returned home.
 He had been one of the lucky ones, granted a new lease on life to live out that life as best he could.
 A college degree; marriage, a kid, divorce, single parenthood, and another marriage that endured lay in his future.
 Still, the nagging memories of his return from Vietnam to an uncaring and sometimes hostile public kept his thoughts bottled up.
 Even worse, he lost all respect for a government that had abandoned its military when that same military had been asked to do the impossible.

 In time a smidgen of respect returned for the federal government due to the leadership of men like Ronald Reagan and WWII veteran George Bush.
 Yet, that smidgen of respect disappeared into the quicksand of political correctness and a society based on government dependency instead of individualism and patriotism.
 He no longer recognized the country he once proudly fought for, and if need be, die for.